 Outside of mealtimes, try the schiacciata alla fiorentina at Caffè Pasticceria Giorgio.
 Go to a Ditta Artigianale if you must have your specialty coffee or flat white with wifi.
 Gelateria Badiani makes the best gelato and is near the stadium and comes without the tourists of La Carraia, Dei Neri, Edoardo or Passera (the best of the bunch).
 Carabè does real Sicilian granita.
 Il Procopio is an excellent under the radar gelateria if you are central.
 If you can't escape the hordes, go to Rivoire for an espresso and a praline chocolate.

 Caffé Sant'Ambrogio for a makeshift al fresco aperitivo in a small square or head to Piazza Santo Spirito for more action.
 Le Volpi e l’Uva for a traditional wine bar.
 Il Santino for a more hip wine bar.
 Enoteca Pitti Gola e Cantina for a more salubrious wine bar.
 Harry’s Bar is world famous but that postcard negroni is still worth it.
 Mad - Souls & Spirits if you need a hipster cocktail speakeasy.
-Molo5 to escape the centro storico for outdoor sundowners on the banks of the arno with DJs and food trucks.
+The Molo5 summer pop-up to escape the centro storico for outdoor sundowners on the banks of the arno with DJs and food trucks.

 Castellana for a traditional ‘tabacchi’ tobacconist still holding out.
 Farmacia SS Annunziata for a stunning medieval pharmacy still purveying it's natural cosmetics and perfumes that is not the iconic Santa Maria Novella.
 Roberto Ugolino for a renowned bespoke shoemaker.
 Stefano Bemer for a luxury shoemaker where Daniel Day Lewis once worked.
 Frasi for classic menswear brimming with quality and local craft or head to the institution of Eredi Chiarini.
 Pineider for elegant stationary.
 Lorenzo Villoresi for unique perfumes and scents.
-F Shibumi for a fine tie-maker and for accessories to pair with a Reunidas shirt.
+Shibumi for a fine tie-maker and for accessories to pair with a Reunidas shirt.
 Sartoria Corcos for Japanese/Florentine bespoke tailor with a waiting list.
 Richard Ginori for exquisite porcelain.
 Scuola del Cuoio for leather craftsmen still working inside a monastery.
 Madova for leather gloves during the colder months.
 Enoteca Millesimi for a wine shop with extensive regional and international selections.